m4v15/country-express/README.md

 - On the `/populations` route, tell express to render a new view "populations".
 - The new view (which will be a new file called `populations.hbs` inside the views folder), should look the same as the home view, but instead of the links, it should render a list, with a list item for each country
 - The list item should be a string saying the country name and it’s population
-- If the population is null, don’t display add a list item for that country.
+- If the population is null, don’t display a list item for that country.
 - You should use the handlebars built in **if** and **each** helpers.